keremciu/cv/index.md

 - Led a token based auth to cookie based auth transition project with head of engineering.
 - Created a testing culture for frontend applications and made workshops and presentations.
 - Wrote many documents(ADR/ERD/RFC) to improve code quality/understanding all across engineering.
+- Actively participated in the hiring process and mentored other software engineers.

 `Sep 2019 - Nov 2021`
 __Cobalt.io__, Berlin, DE — _Senior Software Engineer_